 Even though vaccinations are a welcome advancement in feline healthcare, they do include some risk.
-With all the information (and misinformation) circulating about vaccines, it’s wise to learn about their pros and cons.
+With all the information (and misinformation) circulating about vaccines, it’s wise to learn about their pros and cons of vaccines for pets.
 Armed with that knowledge, you and your veterinarian can work together to keep your precious cat healthy.

 What Vaccines Do Cats Need?

 Vaccinations are given to prevent disease, not as a treatment for sick cats.
 They’re divided into core and noncore categories.
 All cats should receive core vaccines, which are the ones that guard against common and/or severe contagious diseases.

 Core vaccines for cats:

 - Rabies – considered a core vaccine when required by law or wherever rabies is present

 - Feline Viral Rhinotracheitis (FVR) – herpes virus

 - Feline Panleukopenia (FP) – feline distemper

 - Feline Calicivirus (FCV)

 Noncore vaccines are given to certain cats based on factors such as lifestyle, environment and general health.